fluescher/cascld-kubernetes/01-deployment/readme.md

 3. Can you ping it from your host?
 4. Can you ping it from your bastion pod?
 5. Are you able to connect to your application using port forwarding?
+6. What happens if you misconfigure the health check (by using a wrong port)?